-We deserve lead-free and cadmium free food.
+Eating from lead free dishes assures us we are getting lead-free and cadmium free food.
 While lead is a substance that is found in soil and in the environment, the human body—especially children—can only take but so much.

 Lead is a toxic substance that is found, in small amounts, in our environment through dust, dirt, drinking water and food.
-It makes it way into food products because the lead in the soil can be deposited or absorbed by plants, including those that grow our food.
+It makes its way into food products because the lead in the soil can be deposited or absorbed by plants, including those that grow our food.
 Lead that gets in or on a plant can’t always be removed by washing or processing the food so, as a result, trace amounts can still be ingested into our systems.

 Over the last few decades, the Food and Drug Administration (FDA) has performed ongoing studies of over 8,800 foods—88% of those foods contain a less than traceable level of lead.

 Where else can you find lead?

 One exposure one time isn’t going to cause lead poisoning or pose any significant threat.
 However, repeated exposures over time from multiple sources could cause a threat, especially to young children because their brains and organs are still developing, as well as women who are nursing or pregnant.
 Some common sources of lead, other than food, are: